4math2379/Libra-of-the-Ring/README.md

 A **Ring** are a *module* and *scripts* that will be attached to a Libra address.

-23 April: *ForfeRings* principal Module.
+23 April: *ForgeRings* principal Module.
 *Contract.move* is the main script of each modules.